vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
-$list | array | array $list Nested array to flatten return | array | array       Result of flattening $list into a 1-dimensional list
+$list | array | Nested array to flatten return | array | Result of flattening $list into a 1-dimensional list

 ---